google/starlark-go/README.md

 the agreement in connection with another Google open source project, it does not need to be completed again.

+### Stability

+We reserve the right to make breaking language and API changes at this stage in the project, although we will endeavor to keep them to a minimum.
+Once the project has its long-term name (see below) and location, and the Bazel team has finalized the version 1 language specification, we will be more rigorous with interface stability.

 ### Credits